 To get to Arenales, take the Arenales bus from the Envigado metro station and get off at the last stop.
 Follow the trail to the left and hike along the river for about an hour until you reach the waterfall and swimming hole.

 A particularly popular way to enjoy the vistas of Medellin is by settling in for sunset with drinks on a rooftop bar.
-You’ll have your fair share of options here.
+You’ll have your fair share of options here, with what seems like every hotel, restaurant, and bar vying for the most desirable rooftop experience in this picturesque destination.

 The bar on top of the award-winning (but slightly overrated) Los Patios Hostel is a lively bar with a stunning view over the city.
 This bar is more laidback around sunset and becomes a huge party later at night.